ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ### HttpReadSettings
 #### Properties
+* **additionalColumns**: any: Specifies the additional columns to be added to source data.
+Type: array of objects(AdditionalColumns) (or Expression with resultType array of objects).
 * **additionalHeaders**: any: The additional HTTP headers in the request to the RESTful API.
 Type: string (or Expression with resultType string).
-* **enablePartitionDiscovery**: bool: Indicates whether to enable partition discovery.
-* **partitionRootPath**: any: Specify the root path where partition discovery starts from.
-Type: string (or Expression with resultType string).
 * **requestBody**: any: The HTTP request body to the RESTful API if requestMethod is POST.
 Type: string (or Expression with resultType string).
 * **requestMethod**: any: The HTTP method used to call the RESTful API.
 The default is GET.
 Type: string (or Expression with resultType string).
 * **requestTimeout**: any: Specifies the timeout for a HTTP client to get HTTP response from HTTP server.
+Type: string (or Expression with resultType string).
 * **type**: 'HttpReadSettings' (Required): The read setting type.

 ### OracleCloudStorageReadSettings
 #### Properties
 * **deleteFilesAfterCompletion**: any: Indicates whether the source files need to be deleted after copy completion.
 Default is false.
 Type: boolean (or Expression with resultType boolean).
-* **enablePartitionDiscovery**: bool: Indicates whether to enable partition discovery.
+* **enablePartitionDiscovery**: any: Indicates whether to enable partition discovery.
+Type: boolean (or Expression with resultType boolean).
 * **fileListPath**: any: Point to a text file that lists each file (relative path to the path configured in the dataset) that you want to copy.
 Type: string (or Expression with resultType string).
 * **modifiedDatetimeEnd**: any: The end of file's modified datetime.
 Type: string (or Expression with resultType string).
 * **modifiedDatetimeStart**: any: The start of file's modified datetime.
 Type: string (or Expression with resultType string).